Changes to naturalization: Dual citizenship in 2026

 However, the law of the country of origin must also allow dual citizenship.
 This is the case in most countries in the world, but not in all.
 Some countries have laws that allow the voluntary acquisition of citizenshipcitizenship of another country to automatic loss of the original nationalitynationality leads to.
 Although people from these countries can acquire German citizenship through naturalization, they cannot acquire dual citizenship.

-To give you an overview, we have compiled the following list of all countries in the world countries.
-For each country, we have researched which regulations the national citizenship law makes regarding dual citizenship.
-So you can see at a glance the countries with which dual citizenship is possible in Germany in 2025.
+To give you an overview, we have compiled a list of all countries in the world .
+For each country, we have researched the regulations governing dual citizenship under national citizenship law.
+This provides an at-a-glance overview of which countries will allow dual citizenship in Germany in 2026.

 Please note, however, that as lawyers admitted to practice in Germany, we can only advise on German law.
 German law.
 We can therefore assume no liability for the timeliness or accuracy of the following information.
 In addition, many countries have exceptions for certain persons (e.g. minors) or for certain situations (e.g. naturalization due to marriage to a German or dual citizenship by birth in Germany). dual citizenship by birth in Germany).
 Furthermore, dual citizenship is only possible with some countries if certain obligations are met.
 We therefore advise you to always consult a lawyer in your a lawyer in your country of origin for comprehensive information.